The Covid Act Now API provides access to all of our COVID data tracking US states, counties, and metros.

-The API provides the same data that powers Covid Act Now but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
+The API provides the same data that powers Covid Act Now but in easily digestible CSV or JSON files, intended for consumption by other COVID websites, models, and tools.

 Data is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.